Birmingham Six: Criminal charges against prison officers and civil actions against police

-On 28 November 1974, the men appeared in court for the second time after they had been remanded into custody at HM Prison Winson Green.
+On 28 November 1975, the men appeared in court for the second time after they had been remanded into custody at HM Prison Winson Green.
 All showed bruising and other signs of ill-treatment.
-Fourteen prison officers were charged with assault in June 1975, but were all acquitted at a trial presided over by Mr. Justice Swanwick.
-The Six brought a civil claim for damages against the West Midlands Police in 1977, which was struck out on 17 January 1980 by the Court of Appeal (Civil Division), constituted by the Master of the Rolls, Lord Denning, Goff LJ and Sir George Baker, under the principle of estoppel.
+Fourteen prison officers were charged with assault in June 1975, but were all acquitted at a trial presided over by Graham Swanwick.
+The Six brought a civil claim for damages against the West Midlands Police in 1977, which was struck out on 17 January 1980 by the Court of Appeal (Civil Division), constituted by the Master of the Rolls, Lord Denning, Reginald Goff, and Sir George Baker, under the principle of estoppel.
+Denning remarked that he was disallowing the appeal in part because the allegations against the police were so serious that he could not believe them:

 Appeals

 In March 1976 their first application for leave to appeal was dismissed by the Court of Appeal, presided over by Lord Widgery CJ.
 Journalist Chris Mullin investigated the case for Granada TV's World in Action series.
 In 1985, the first of several World in Action programmes casting doubt on the men's convictions was broadcast.
 In 1986, Mullin's book, Error of Judgment: The Truth About the Birmingham Pub Bombings, set out a detailed case supporting the men's claims that they were innocent.
-It included his claim to have met some of those who were actually responsible for the bombings.
+It included his claim to have met the four men who were actually responsible for the bombings.

 The Home Secretary, Douglas Hurd, referred the case back to the Court of Appeal.
 In January 1988, after a six-week hearing (at that time the longest criminal appeal hearing ever held), the convictions were ruled to be safe and satisfactory.
 The Court of Appeal, presided over by the Lord Chief Justice Lord Lane, dismissed the appeals.
 Over the next three years, newspaper articles, television documentaries and books brought forward new evidence to question the safety of the convictions.
+Irish Taoiseach Charles Haughey requested the case be reopened with Prime Minister of the United Kingdom Margaret Thatcher in a December 1989 meeting to no avail.

 Their second full appeal, in 1991, was allowed.
 Hunter was represented by Lord Gifford QC, the others by Michael Mansfield QC.
-New evidence of police fabrication and suppression of evidence, the successful attacks on both the confessions and the 1975 forensic evidence caused the Crown to decide not to resist the appeals.
-The Court of Appeal, constituted by Lord Justices Lloyd, Mustill and Farquharson, stated that "in the light of the fresh scientific evidence, which at least throws grave doubt on Dr. Skuse's evidence, if it does not destroy it altogether, these convictions are both unsafe and unsatisfactory."
+The Crown decided not to resist the appeals on the basis of new evidence of police fabrication and suppression of evidence, the successful attacks on both the confessions, and the 1975 forensic evidence.
+The Court of Appeal, constituted by Lord Justices Lloyd, Mustill and Farquharson, stated that "in the light of the fresh scientific evidence, which at least throws grave doubt on Skuse's evidence, if it does not destroy it altogether, these convictions are both unsafe and unsatisfactory."
 On 14 March 1991 the six walked free.

 In 2001, a decade after their release, the six men were awarded compensation ranging from £840,000 to £1.2 million.